🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 🏛️ House: 296-133🏛️ Senate: 77-23

 Based on false WMD claims.
-Biden, Clinton, Kerry all voted yes.
-23 senators voted no including Byrd, Kennedy, Leahy, Durbin.
-Repealed in 2024.
+Biden, Clinton, Kerry, and Edwards all voted yes — a vote that haunted their future presidential campaigns.
+23 senators voted no, including Robert Byrd, Ted Kennedy, Patrick Leahy, Dick Durbin, and Paul Wellstone.
+Repealed in 2024 — 21 years after passage.

 2011voteRebuked but no enforcement